Library

 Once you define your goal, you can then set criteria for collecting and evaluating the data.

-You can still use smiley face surveys — just make sure you know why you’re doing it!
+You can still use simple customer satisfaction surveys — just make sure you know why you’re doing it.

 Customers will often say one thing and do another, so you need to make sure that the survey results match what’s happening in the real world.